-TX-001HR, our combination estradiol and progesterone drug candidate, is undergoing clinical trials for the treatment of moderate to severe vasomotor symptoms due to menopause, including hot flashes, night sweats, sleep disturbances, and vaginal discomfort, for post-menopausal women with an intact uterus.
+TX-001HR, our combination estradiol and progesterone drug candidate, is undergoing clinical trials for the treatment of moderate to severe vasomotor symptoms due to menopause, including hot flashes, night sweats, sleep disturbances, and vaginal discomfort for post-menopausal women with an intact uterus.
 The hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body, namely estradiol and progesterone, and is being studied as a continuous-combined regimen, in which the combination of estrogen and progesterone are taken together in one product daily.
-If approved by the FDA, we believe this would represent the first time a combination product of estradiol and progesterone biologically identical, or bioidentical, to the estradiol and progesterone produced by the ovaries, would be approved for use in a single combined product.
-According to Symphony Health Solutions, the total FDA-approved market for menopause-related combination estrogen/progestin was approximately \$659 million in U.S. sales for the 12 months ended December 31, 2014.
+If approved by the FDA, we believe this would represent the first time a combination product of estradiol and progesterone bioidentical to - or having the same chemical and molecular structure as - the estradiol and progesterone produced by the ovaries would be approved for use in a single combined product.
+According to Symphony Health Solutions, sales of FDA-approved estrogen and progestins combined were approximately \$616 million and the sales of estradiol and progesterone on a stand-alone basis were \$926 million and \$322 million, respectively, in the United States for the 12 months ended December 31, 2015.

 TX-002HR is a natural progesterone formulation for the treatment of secondary amenorrhea without the potentially allergenic component of peanut oil.
-The hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body.
-If approved by the FDA, we believe TX-002HR will be similarly effective to traditional treatments, but may be effective at lower dosages.
-According to Symphony Health Solutions, the total FDA-approved market for oral progestin was approximately \$400 million in U.S. sales for the 12 months ended December 31, 2014.
+The hormone therapy drug candidate is bioidentical to - or having the same chemical and molecular structure as - the hormones that naturally occur in a woman's body.
+If approved by the FDA, we believe TX-002HR would be similarly effective to traditional treatments, but may be effective at lower dosages.
+According to Symphony Health Solutions, the total FDA-approved market for oral progesterone and progestin was approximately \$505 million in U.S. sales for the 12 months ended December 31, 2015.

 TX-003HR is a natural estradiol formulation.
 This hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body.
 We currently do not have plans to further develop this hormone therapy drug candidate.
-According to Symphony Health Solutions, the total FDA-approved market for oral estradiol was approximately \$131 million in U.S. sales for the 12 months ended December 31, 2014.
+According to Symphony Health Solutions, the total FDA-approved market for oral estradiol and estrogen was approximately \$868 million in U.S. sales for the 12 months ended December 31, 2015.

-TX-004HR is a vaginal suppository estradiol drug candidate for the treatment of vulvar and vaginal atrophy, or VVA, in post-menopausal women with vaginal linings that do not receive enough estrogen.
-We believe that our drug candidate will be at least as effective as the traditional treatments for VVA because of an early onset of action with less systemic exposure, inferring a greater probability of dose administration to the target tissue, and it will have an added advantage of being a simple, easier to use dosage form versus traditional VVA treatments.
-According to Symphony Health Solutions, the total FDA-approved market for VVA treatment was approximately \$1.3 billion in U.S. sales for the 12 months ended December 31, 2014.
+TX-004HR is an applicator-free vaginal estradiol softgel drug candidate for the treatment of VVA in post-menopausal women with vaginal linings that do not receive enough estrogen.
+We believe that our drug candidate will be at least as effective as the traditional treatments for VVA because of an early onset of action with less systemic exposure inferring a greater probability of dose administration to the target tissue, and it will have an added advantage of being a simple, easier to use dosage form versus traditional VVA treatments.
+According to Symphony Health Solutions, the total FDA-approved market for VVA treatment was approximately \$1.5 billion in U.S. sales for the 12 months ended December 31, 2015.